ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ![Service Binding](./imgs/ro_list_report/service_binding.png)

 Note that after creating a service binding, the service is not published, yet.
 This means that the service can not be accessed.
-To publish the service click on the `Publish local service endpoint` link.
+To publish the service, click on the `Publish local service endpoint` link.
 This generates the necessary artefacts for the service to be accessible.
 Once the publishing has been completed active the service again.